walkeriniraq/twitarr/README.md

   $ bundle install
 ```

+Remember to set up your secrets file: (http://guides.rubyonrails.org/v4.2/upgrading_ruby_on_rails.html#config-secrets-yml)

-Then you will need to setup the application's secret token and mongoid configuration:
+Then you will need to setup mongo:

 ```
-   $ echo "SECRET_TOKEN: '$(rake secret)'" > config/application.yml
    $ cp config/mongoid-example.yml config/mongoid.yml
 ```